syphon1c/mcp-security-scanner/README.md

 # MCP Security Scanner

 An extensive security scanner and proxy for Model Context Protocol (MCP) servers.
-Provides static analysis, dynamic vulnerability testing, and real-time monitoring to protect MCP deployments in enterprise environments.
+Provides static analysis, dynamic vulnerability testing, and real-time monitoring to protect MCP deployments in your local dev or enterprise environments.

 ## Core Features